Master Panel Guide¶

 Write your slider definitions in the master panel:

-Reference the variable names (exactly as written) in any card:
+Reference the variable names (exactly as written) in any panel:

 note("c2 e2 g2")